Jack-Works/schema2ts/README.md

     /** If this is true, schema will be treated as url/file path */ isSchemaUrl?: boolean /** Generate only declarations
-     * TODO: Not implemented yet. */ declaration?: boolean /** If you only want to change comments on the top, you may need this.
-     * TODO: Not implemented yet. */ customCommentsOnTheTop?: string }
+     * TODO: Not implemented yet. */ declaration?: boolean /** If you only want to change comments on the top, you may need this. */ customFileComment?: string }
 export default function(config: Schema2tsAPI): Promise<string>
 ```

+## Template variables

+Variables that you can use in template comments

+* %version%: Current version of schema2ts
+* %typescript-version%: Current version of typescript that schema2ts use
+* %when%: Current time
+* %default-template%: Include default template of schema2ts

 ## Q&A